DennisdelRioCarbo/Team-11/README.md

 #### Slide 3:
 - Some of the risk factors include an unhealthy diet, physical inactivity, tobacco use and harmful use of alcohol
-- These factors lead to obesity and raised blood pressure, blood glucose, blood lipids
+- These factors lead to obesity, raised blood pressure and blood glucose

 #### Slide 4:
 - The Framingham risk score test is used to estimate the 10-year cardiovascular risk of an individual, using data from about 11,600 patients